DaveParillo/cisc192-reader/_sources/chapter3/multiple-parameters.rst

     int minute = 59;
     print_time (int hour, int minute);   // WRONG!

-In this case, the compiler can tell the type of hour and minute by looking at their declarations.

 .. caution::
    It is unnecessary and illegal to include the type when you pass variables as arguments!
 The type is only needed for declaration.

+In this case, the compiler is getting mixed information and won't know what to do.
+What is meant by ``print_time(int hour, int minute);``

+- Is this a function call with the types included?
+  The compiler does not need types included, it knows the types by looking at their declarations.
+- Is this a malformed declaration -- missing the return type?

+Because the compiler can't tell what is intended, it stops and reports an error instead.

-The correct syntax is ``print_time (hour, minute)``.
+The correct syntax is ``print_time (hour, minute);``.

 .. activecode:: multiple_params_AC_1